A fast and crazy-light running shoe

 The Kinvara 12 is not as cushioned and flexible as previous versions, but still has a decent amount of cushioning.
 You get a really comfortable ride with the combination of cushioning in the shoe.

-The removable foam insole combines with 2 extra layers of cushioning to create the right balance of comfort and weight.
-The first layer is Everun, which is Saucony’s way of creating springy soft landings with high energy return.
-You get about 83% more energy return than other midsole technologies on the market, and the foam holds up over time.
+The removable foam insole combines with layers of cushioning to create the right balance of comfort and weight.
+PWRRUN+ foam provides a springy soft landing with high energy return.

 The result is really soft and durable midsole.
 I love the energy return in these shoes, and the responsiveness is just as advertised.

 Keep in mind that the shoe has a really low heel drop, at only 4 mm.
 You get a more natural running form, as you rely less on cushioning and stability features.
 But low heel drops aren’t for everyone, and can cause calf strain for some runners.
 It’s a good idea to transition slowly into lower heel drop shoes if you aren’t used to them.